Hesperian Health Guides

 Good!

-If a pregnant woman has not received all of the vaccination doses, give her the first dose of anti-tetanus vaccine as soon as possible when you begin seeing her.
-Give her another dose at least 4 weeks later, and at least 2 weeks before she gives birth.
-If she gets only 1 dose of the vaccine, it will not protect the baby from tetanus.
+If the mother has not received all the vaccination doses, give a dose of anti-tetanus vaccine when you begin seeing her.
+Give another dose at least 4 weeks later, and at least 2 weeks before she gives birth.
+The baby will not be protected by only 1 dose of the vaccine.

 If the woman cannot remember if she has had the vaccination or not, assume that she has not and give her the vaccinations.
 Extra doses will not harm her.